fneum/data-science-for-esm/data-science-for-esm/BYOC/02_Requirements.md

 =============
 For a successful workflow run, the [correct python environment][venv], with all of the [python package dependencies][dependencies] included, is required[^1].

-Our suggestion is the package manager `conda` or `mamba`, which for installation instructions are provided in the [documentation of PyPSA-Earth creators][PyPSA-Earth].
+Our suggestion is the package manager `mamba` (or `conda`), which for installation instructions are provided in the [Miniforge GitHub repository][mamba_install], as well as in the [PyPSA-Earth documentation][PyPSA-Earth].

 * There is no need for the BAU:

 ~~~
+mamba create -n 'new_venv'
+mamba activate new_venv
 pip install -r requirements.txt
 ~~~

-since the
+when installing the package dependencies, since the

 ~~~
 mamba env create -f envs/environment.yaml